openelections/docs/pythonapi.md

 Generate a URL to a preprocessed result file hosted on GitHub

 Args:
-    generated_filename: Standardized filename of an election result file.
+    `generated_filename`: Standardized filename of an election result file.

 Returns:
     String containing a URL to the preprocessed result file on GitHub.